We use cookies

 OpenTelemetry support is currently only available for the Python SDK.

-Hatchet supports exporting traces from your workflows to an OpenTelemetry Collector to improve visibility into your Hatchet tasks.
+Hatchet supports exporting traces from your tasks to an OpenTelemetry Collector to improve visibility into your Hatchet tasks.

 Usage